pittsburghmodular/NullVentana/README.md

 - **Video won't play** — the browser may not support that codec/container.
 Re-encode to H.264 MP4 or VP9 WebM.
 - **Recording is WebM, not MP4** — the browser (typically Firefox) has no MP4 muxer.
 Use Chrome, Edge or Safari, or convert afterwards.
 - **POPUP BLOCKED** — allow pop-ups for the file so the DETACH panel and virtual camera windows can open.
 - **Everything feels slow** — lower FIDELITY (it also lowers the render resolution), reduce DENSITY, turn off FEEDBACK, BLUR and PAINT BRUSH, or switch off one shape slot.
 POINTS and the DISPLAY FILTER are cheap: neither does per-pixel work at the output resolution.
 PAINT BRUSH draws several thousand strokes a frame; raising its slider actually makes it cheaper (fewer, fatter strokes).
 VAPORWAVE at high DENSITY with loud input is one of the heavier shapes at the top FIDELITY step.
+PLANET ray-casts every pixel of a 224-pixel-wide buffer each frame and pauses briefly to rebuild its surface on a new seed or a DENSITY change, so BEAT RESEED with PLANET will stutter on every kick.
 - **Old preset loads a different shape** — PLASMA, WOBBLE, LATTICE and ECHO were replaced; presets that used them load MEMORY, ODYSSEY, SUPERNOVA and BLACKHOLE respectively.
-HALO was removed; presets that used it load RINGS.
+HALO, SEQUENCER and DANCER were removed; presets that used them load RINGS, SYNTH and ORBS respectively.
 - **Presets vanished** — slots live in the browser's local storage for that file location; clearing site data or moving the HTML file resets them.
 Use EXPORT FILE for anything you want to keep.

 <img width="1500" height="963" alt="NV Screen" src="https://github.com/user-attachments/assets/d385c4a5-95db-47ff-830c-84131803d643" />